 Our native carousel is quick and easy to use, but the arrows that come with it can be hard to see against some backgrounds.
-This article teaches you a method to place your own arrows on top of the ones that already exist in the carousel.
+This article teaches you two methods to change the arrows.

 Step 1: Set up your carousel